 - Participation in mentor’s office meeting or seminar

 - Lunch on the job or on campus

 Communication through this program is flexible as well.
 We suggest the following communication structures for staying in touch with your mentor or mentee:

 - In-person meetings

 The Warrior Network collaborates with The O’Brien Center for Career Development and the Office of Development & Alumni Relations.
 We are happy to assist you with any questions that you may have as you progress through your mentoring relationship.
-Please feel free to contact Sarah Mackler in the O’Brien Center for Student Success or Stephanie King in the Office of Development & Alumni Relations with any concerns that you may have.
+Please feel free to contact Sarah Mackler in the O’Brien Center for Career Development or Stephanie King in the Office of Development & Alumni Relations with any concerns that you may have.